radical-cybertools/radical.pilot/docker/README.md

 `stack.yml` provides a recipe for `docker-compose` (or more elaborate container-based service cluster).
-The stack relies on two public container images (`mongo:bionic` for the database service and `mongo-express` for a database admin console) and a custom image to be built locally.
+The stack relies on two public container images (`mongo:bionic` for the database service and `mongo-express` for a database admin console) and a custom image (to be built locally) providing the sshd service and login environment.
 See `radicalpilot.dockerfile` for instructions on building the (required) `radicalpilot` container image.

 One service container is launched with each of these three images.